-I know you are back to work and sitting down reading this.
-If you sit a lot, there’s a great possibility that your shoulders are rounded.
-I wanted to go through a couple of exercises that will help you fight rounded shoulders.
+Hey, Happy Monday.
+I know you are back to work and sitting down to read this.
+If you sit a lot or have poor posture, there’s a possibility that your shoulders are rounded.
+I wanted to go through some easy exercises to correct rounded shoulders.

 CLICK HERE to watch the YouTube video.

-Find a corner area, bring your forearms up against the wall with your elbows slightly below shoulder height.
-Either lean or step into the corner.
-You are looking for a light stretch in the front of the shoulder and in front of the chest area.
-Do 2 repetitions, holding the pose for 20 seconds, looking for a light stretch.
+Perform 2 repetitions, holding the pose for 20 seconds.
+We’re looking for a light stretch.
 This will open up the shoulders, targeting the shoulder area that is tight when you have rounded shoulders.

 Bend your knees and hips slightly.
 Press your arms overhead and then bring your arms back down as far as you can.
-You are really working on strengthening the lower and mid-back area to help fight against rounded shoulders.
-Perform 1 set of 5 repetitions.
-You can progress to 10 repetitions in a nice, smooth and controlled movement.
+You are working on strengthening the lower and mid back area to help fight against rounded shoulders.

-Give those 3 awesome rounded shoulders exercises a go to help you correct your rounded shoulders.
+Give those three awesome rounded shoulder exercises a go to help you correct your rounded shoulders.

 Rick Kaselj, MS